Maximise your Avios, air miles and hotel points

 • EI60 departs Denver at 8:45pm and arrives in Dublin at 12:30pm the following day

-Aer Lingus launches two new US cities
+Aer Lingus launches flights to two new US cities

 Aer Lingus will also resume flights to Minneapolis – St Paul.
 The route will resume on 29th April 2024 starting as a four-weekly service before increasing to daily from October 2024.
 Initially flights will be operated on Mondays, Wednesdays, Fridays and Saturdays: